In Shammi’s words

 I began sharing these modalities for last few years as I travelled across the country, met so many people who are keen to receive these gifts and transform the world.
 I realised the need for a space which is a living example of these practices, where we can ourselves explore and live this life and support others to learn it by joining us in the space.
 Thus, I decided to create the space AhimsaGram to manifest the dream I have shared above.”

-On this journey we came across ways of self organising or sharing authority where people need not be supervised or managed but we create a process that allows them to work towards meeting the shared purpose of the organisation in interdependent ways.
-Its called Holacracy, which has come from the works of Brian Robertson and Holacracy One.
+On this journey we came across ways of self organising or sharing authority which allows individual creativity to flourish while they work towards meeting the shared purpose of the organisation while being inter dependant. .
+It's called Holacracy, which has come from the works of Brian Robertson and Holacracy One.
 Even though it has some of its roots in Sociocracy it is a significant leap from it as it resolves the tension of holding a purpose of the organisation and also be collaborative and the members having ownership of their roles and are able to express their creative potential.
 To know more about Holacracy and learn from Holacracy One, see www.holacracy.org.
 You can also see a ted talk by Brian, which gives you the overall picture and the issues Holacracy can resolve, at https://www.youtube.com/watch?v=tJxfJGo-vkI&t=23s